Henrik-Nordlund/IT-Infrastructure-Projects/Lab 3 – Microsoft Intune: Endpoint Management/README.md

 | Private | True | NotConfigured | NotConfigured |
 | Public | True | NotConfigured | NotConfigured |

-Configuration Profile deployment
+### Configuration Profile deployment

 The Windows Firewall configuration profile was assigned to the test devices.
 Intune reported successful deployment for both devices.

+## Test 4 - Verification that the configured settings are applied on the endpoints.

-Endpoint verification
+### Endpoint verification

 The configuration was verified on WIN11-INTUNE-02 using PowerShell.
 The Intune MDM policy store reported EnableLogDroppedPackets = True for the Public profile, and the effective ActiveStore configuration also reported LogBlocked = True.